certeu/morio/docs/docs/guides/contributors/docs/readme.md

 ```

 The `title` entry is mandatory.
 In other words, __every documentation page must
-have its title set in frontmatter__.
+have its title set in front matter__.

 As in YAML, you do not have to wrap your title in quotes, unless when it holds
 characters that would trip up the YAML parser (like when your title itself